tomdemeyere/tomdemeyere.github.io/_posts/2024-03-22-workflows-manager-for-dft.md

 related_posts: false
 ---

 A few weeks ago I posted my [first blog post](https://tomdemeyere.github.io/blog/2024/quacc-espresso/) where I explained how to use the [Quantum Accelerator (Quacc)](https://github.com/Quantum-Accelerators/quacc/) package to run DFT calculations with Quantum Espresso.
-Quacc allows you to link your favorite DFT code to a workflow manager, in this blog post I will show you how to run Quantum Espresso calculations using Quacc and the Parsl workflow engine to create comp-chem workflows.
+Quacc allows you to link your favorite DFT code to a workflow manager, in this blog post I will show you how to run Quantum Espresso calculations using Quacc and the Parsl workflow engine to create computational chemistry workflows.
 The main point being to run multiple calculations concurrently on your local machine or on a high-performance computing cluster.

 ### Quacc & Parsl tutorial